zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - `rgbgfx`, the tool used to convert PNG files to the binary Game Boy image format, got an upgrade – but it broke the auto-detection of some color palettes.
 [ISSOtm](https://github.com/ISSOtm), the maintainer of rgbds, ensured that all PNG files in the source code have their grayscale palette [properly detected](https://github.com/zladx/LADX-Disassembly/pull/454/files).
 - Did you know that the game uses several different text-to-integer mappings (also known as charmaps)?
 The characters for the player name are encoded differently than the one for dialogs; plus of course each localized version has its own idiosyncrasies… [ShadowOne333](https://github.com/ShadowOne333) and kemenaran [refactored the various charmaps](https://github.com/zladx/LADX-Disassembly/pull/449) used by different portions of the game, to fix warnings on newer rgbds versions.

-And finally, tobiasvl messed with the Makefile, which can now [pass the correct compilation flags](https://github.com/zladx/LADX-Disassembly/pull/451) to both older and newer versions of rgbds.
+And finally, `@tobiasvl` messed with the Makefile, which can now [pass the correct compilation flags](https://github.com/zladx/LADX-Disassembly/pull/451) to both older and newer versions of rgbds.

-## Windfish interactive disassembler
+## 🧰 Windfish interactive disassembler

 Most disassembly projects are presented as a bunch of text files, with barely any of the interactive tooling .
 A bare-bone syntax highlighting when lucky — but no navigation, code structure or type inference one can expect when working on modern languages.

 This is where disassembly IDEs fill a gap.
 Instead of text files, they present an interactive and navigable view of the code.
 They also usually feature an integrated disassembler, pictures rendering, ties with an emulator for live code inspection, and so on.
 A notable example is [DiztinGUIsh](https://github.com/IsoFrieze/DiztinGUIsh), a disassembler for Super NES games.

 Until recently, no such IDE existed for Game Boy disassembly projects.
-That is, until jverkoey started working on his project.
+That is, until [jverkoey](https://github.com/jverkoey) started working on his project.

 Enter the [Windfish interactive Game Boy disassembler](https://github.com/jverkoey/windfish/).